GRV96/commitfetch/README.md

 as arguments.

 It is possible to keep credentials in a text file.
-Generator `read_github_credentials` described below reads such a file and yields one credential per iteration.
+Generator `read_github_credentials` described below reads such files and yields one credential per iteration.
 For this repository to ignore credential files, their name should match pattern `*cred*.txt`, where the asterisk (`*`) stands for any character string.